Stress fat. Yes, It’s a thing.

 - Let that💩go!
 Get rid of anything that brings you stress.
 You won’t be able to let go of some things in your life, but you can choose to stop worrying about them.
 If you can change it, change it.
 If you can’t, accept it.

 - Effective strength workouts.
 Women over 40 need to train smart!
-Add lightweight training to your yoga or Pilates practice.
-More muscle mass means that you will burn more calories during the day, not just during your workout.
+Add weight training to your yoga or Pilates practice.
+More muscle mass means you will burn more calories during the day, not just during your workout.
 Clearly, we need to balance the benefits of exercise with the potential costs of elevated stress and cortisol levels.
 We need to exercise for hormonal balance as well as fitness.

 - Get more sleep.
 Chronic, moderate sleep deprivation causes cortisol levels to remain high.
 You must get 7-9 hours of uninterrupted sleep every single night.
 Put the phone down, create a bedtime routine, and remember that not getting good sleep makes your metabolism slow down.

 - Rest.
 Rest days are just as important as your workout days.
 If your body is stressed (yes, even stressed from your workouts), it will slow down your metabolism to preserve body fat.
 Take a day off from all work, which includes emails and household chores.
-Schedule it with family and friends so that you don’t have to pick up the kids from school or make dinner.
-I promise it sounds harder than it really is to actually get the people in your life to help you. 🙂 This will change your life!
+Schedule it with family and friends so you don’t have to pick up the kids from school or make dinner.
+I promise it sounds harder than it is to get the people in your life to help you. 🙂 This will change your life!

 - Stay hydrated.
 Hydrated bodies burn more calories.
 It’s as simple as that.
 Check out this awesome smoothie recipe to help you rev up your metabolism!

 We can do this!
-Change is never easy, but I promise you that it is worth it.
+Change is never easy, but I promise you it is worth it.
 As a fitness trainer for the last 19 years, I never thought I had to worry about my metabolism, but these last 6 years have taught me that age doesn’t discriminate.

 Ready To Join The BYG Method?

-Metabolic Movements included with your membership!
+ALL my programs are included with your membership!

 Not a BYG member yet?